tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

 [MARTIN]_

-    If you get any faces sniffing around there, just tell 'em you're looking after it for Frankie Drum.
+    If you see any faces sniffing around there, just tell 'em you're looking after it for Frankie Drum.

     They'll get the idea.

 .. memory:: turberfield.dialogue.types.Vocabulary.prompted
    :subject: MARTIN